qiime2/docs/source/tutorials/pd-mice.rst

 Alpha Rarefaction and Selecting a Rarefaction Depth
 ===================================================

-We now have a feature table (observation matrix) of ASVs in each sample, and a phylogenetic tree representing those ASVs, so are almost ready to perform various analyses of microbial diversity.
+We now have a feature table (observation matrix) of ASVs in each sample and a phylogenetic tree representing those ASVs, so we're almost ready to perform various analyses of microbial diversity.
 However, first we must normalize our data to account for uneven sequencing depth between samples.

 Although sequencing depth in a microbiome sample does not directly relate to the original biomass in a community, the relative sequencing depth has a large impact on observed communities (`Weiss et al, 2017`_).
 Therefore, for most diversity metrics, a normalization approach is needed.